-- Aim to ID up to 200 lichens - Identify most of the lichens in Dobson that are present in their local area, using the Flora (and other sources) regularly
+Aim to ID up to 200 lichens

+Identify most of the lichens in Dobson that are present in their local area, using the Flora (and other sources) regularly

-- Expand their understanding of the terms associated with lichen structure (see Mark Powell's glossary on BLS website).
-Be able to recognise these structures and use them in identifying lichens - Be confident in using a compound microscope (preferably with Kohler illumination and using oil immersion) - Develop confidence/competence in sectioning apothecia and perithecia and recognising structures - Develop confidence/competence in staining techniques for spores, sections and ascus tips using a range of chemicals (e.g., Pd, iodine) - Make up Pd - Recognise the presence of pycnidia, lichenicolous fungi - Use more "difficult characters" for ID purposes e.g. pycnidia, conidia, paraphyses characters - Aim to ID some lichenicolous fungi - Routinely record lichens from their local area for the BLS database - Be able to access the grey literature - Support other beginner and intermediate lichenologists in the field and via zoom, in areas they have become confident in e.g. by leading events - Assist in carrying out advanced surveys - Plan and effectively carry out a lichen survey - Write up the findings of a lichen survey in report format - Undertake appropriate risk assessments (for guidance see BLS website) - Provide recommendations for site management - Conduct condition assessment of the lichen feature for SSSIs
+Expand their understanding of the terms associated with lichen structure (see Mark Powell's glossary on BLS website).
+Be able to recognise these structures and use them in identifying lichens

+Be confident in using a compound microscope (preferably with Kohler illumination and using oil immersion)

+Develop confidence/competence in sectioning apothecia and perithecia and recognising structures

+Develop confidence/competence in staining techniques for spores, sections and ascus tips using a range of chemicals (e.g., Pd, iodine)

+Make up Pd

+Recognise the presence of pycnidia, lichenicolous fungi

+Use more "difficult characters" for ID purposes e.g. pycnidia, conidia, paraphyses characters

+Aim to ID some lichenicolous fungi

+Routinely record lichens from their local area for the BLS database

+Be able to access the grey literature

+Support other beginner and intermediate lichenologists in the field and via zoom, in areas they have become confident in e.g. by leading events

+Assist in survey work, using up to date name changes

 Advanced stage.
-It is recognised that to reach this stage will already have involved extensive study and commitment and that these will be built on with experience.
+It is recognised that to reach this stage will have involved extensive study and commitment and that these skills will be built on with experience.
 Over time, experience will be gained leading to expertise in particular habitats and groups of lichens.

 The Advanced stage lichenologist should:

-- Develop and demonstrate competence in the identification of specific genera, using the latest Flora information or other appropriate sources (e.g. international sources) - Develop and demonstrate competence in the identification of Lichenicolous fungi - Develop and demonstrate competence in the identification of pyrenocarps
+Develop and demonstrate competence in the identification of specific genera, using the latest Flora information or other appropriate sources (e.g. international sources)

-- Regularly record lichens in their local area and beyond, entering records into the BLS database - Show competence in setting up a compound microscope with Kohler illumination (if relevant) and using oil immersion - Show competence in the diagnostic microscopic identification/interpretation of a wide range of key lichen microscopic structures e.g. paraphyses, spores, ascus tips etc - Identify lichen communities - Recognise habitats and key indicator species - Show a wide knowledge and be able to access and contribute to the 'grey literature' - Show a wide knowledge and use of the published literature. - Show familiarity with the conservation status of lichens - Be familiar with and able to identify, in the field, the lichens of many of the habitats across their region - Carry out advanced surveys - Plan and effectively carry out a lichen survey - Write up the findings of a lichen survey in report format - Undertake appropriate risk assessments (for guidance see BLS website) - Provide recommendations for site management - Conduct condition assessment of the lichen feature for SSSIs - Lead field trips (as confidence develops in identifying lichens) in - a wide range of habitats e.g., coastal, upland, woodland, aquatic etc - a range of substrates e.g., corticolous, saxicolous etc - Develop research skills and links to relevant contacts
+Develop and demonstrate competence in the identification of Lichenicolous fungi

+Develop and demonstrate competence in the identification of pyrenocarps

+Regularly record lichens in their local area and beyond, entering records into the BLS database

+Show competence in setting up a compound microscope with Kohler illumination (if relevant) and using oil immersion

+Show competence in the diagnostic microscopic identification/interpretation of a wide range of key lichen microscopic structures e.g. paraphyses, spores, ascus tips etc

+Identify lichen communities

+Recognise habitats and key indicator species

+Show a wide knowledge and be able to access the 'grey literature'

+Show a wide knowledge and use of the published literature.

+Show familiarity with the conservation status of lichens

+Be familiar with and able to identify, in the field, the lichens of many of the habitats across their region

+Carry out advanced surveys

+- Plan and effectively carry out a lichen survey - Write up the findings of a lichen survey in report format - Undertake appropriate risk assessments (for guidance see BLS website) - Provide recommendations for site management

+Lead field trips (as confidence develops in identifying lichens) in a range of habitats e.g., coastal, upland, woodland, aquatic etc and a range of substrates e.g., corticolous, saxicolous etc

+Develop research skills and links to relevant contacts

+If you have any feedback on the document please contact sueknight10@btinternet.com